byo-software/steam-openid-connect-provider/README.md

 Add your Steam API Key as user-secrets like this:
 `dotnet user-secrets set "Authentication:Steam:ApplicationKey" "MySteamApiKey"`

+Alternatively you can set it up via environment variables:
+`-e Authentication__Steam__ApplicationKey: 'Your Steam ApiKey‘` (Keep in mind that this is easier but more insecure)

 After that set up your redirect URI, ClientID and ClientSecret in the appsettings.json.

 ## Health checks